nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-success">
-:bulb: **Tips**:
+:bulb: **Tip**:<br>

-* Adding a substitution together with an ingredient is recommended since it will boost the number of substitutions listed when that ingredient is queried in the future!
+Adding a substitution together with an ingredient is recommended since it will boost the number of substitutions listed when that ingredient is queried in the future!

 </div>